marikann/go-cookbook/system-programming/file-system-operations.md

 ---
 title: 'File System Operations in Go'
-description: 'Learn to perform essential file system operations in Go using the os and io/ioutil packages.'
+description: 'Learn to perform essential file system operations in Go using the os and io packages.'
 date: '2025-03-24'
 category: 'Tools'
 ---

-Go offers comprehensive support for file system operations through packages like `os` and `io/ioutil`.
+Go offers comprehensive support for file system operations through packages like `os` and `io`.
 This guide explores basic file system operations such as creating, reading, updating, and deleting files or directories, as well as handling file attributes.

 ## Creating and Writing to a File